On this page

 Currently, Algolia wouldn’t return the expected results, because the engine would search for the terms “article” and “ref21”, but the records likely don’t contain the term “article”.

-Rules can fix this: when seeing the pattern “article ref”, we can remove the word “article”.
+Rules can fix this: when seeing the pattern “article ref”, you can remove the word “article”.
 By doing that, “article ref21” would be replaced by “ref21”,

 Rules were designed with this use case in mind.
 You can make Rules that recognize and removes categories from a search query, focusing the search exclusively on the informative content of the query.

 This feature is comparable to synonyms.
-Our current synonym functionality expands a search by adding words with similar meanings.
+Algolia’s synonyms expand a search by adding words with similar meanings.
 When you create a synonym, the engine searches both the typed word and its synonym.
 However, what if you wanted to search only the synonym?

 Rules offers an alternative.
 You can now replace words instead of adding new ones.
 For example, if you make “tv” a synonym for “television”, Rules will replace “tv” with “television” so that only “television” is used to search, as opposed to synonyms, which would search for both “tv” and “television”.